-Any parent cooped up with remote learners since March can probably attest to how difficult it is to get through a day of on-screen schooling.
-Gone are the favorite subjects: lunch and recess, instead replaced by tech problems and computer crashes.
-But, it doesn't have to be this way.
-While you might not have time to supervise a 45-minute midday play session, it's much easier to work a 10-minute recess break (or multiple breaks!) into your child's day.
+Any parent cooped up with remote learners since March can attest to how difficult it is to get through a day of on-screen schooling.
+Gone are the favorite subjects—lunch and recess—replaced instead by tech problems and computer crashes.
+But it doesn't have to be this way.
+While you might not have time to supervise a 45-minute midday play session, it's much easier to work a 10-minute recess break (or multiple breaks!) into a child's day.

 "To be able to maintain attention and use problem-solving skills, activities should challenge different parts of the brain throughout the day," says Emma Jane Watson, a licensed clinical social worker, and writer for Choosing Therapy.
 "Learning to count or read uses the cerebrum, but it needs a break to refocus and remain creative.
 Playing tag or kicking a ball brings the cerebellum on board and gets the muscles moving and heart pumping.
 To stay healthy, every part of the body needs to be engaged every day!"

 With that in mind, we've rounded up 40 10-minute recess breaks for kids.
 No matter whether you're living in a small apartment or have a sprawling suburban compound, we've got an idea to spice up your remote recess game.
 Most of these activities can be performed without supervision, though a little screen break might do parents some good, too.

 Calling for a dance break is sure to bring a smile to your little learner's face.
 Photo by author

 10-Minute Remote Learning Recess Breaks to Enjoy Indoors

 1. My daughter's personal favorite: Crank up the music and have a dance party.
 If you cringe at your child's music, Bluetooth headphones make a silent disco possible!